-current president of hart,
+president of HART

-Working with art therapeutic groups and individuals online through HART organization, and FtF.
+Working with art therapeutic groups and individuals online through the HART organization, and FtF.

 her therapeutic direction is integrative with a humanistic, client-oriented approach; trauma-informed in ITR, Somatic Experiencing, and Sensorimotor art therapy, with Polyvagal-informed practice and a deep understanding of mind and body balancing.